Skip to contents

 Dose Response Formula

-As previously discussed, Colossus features a term composed of the sum of multiple linear and non-linear term which can be used to define many dose response curves used in radiation epidemiology.
-These terms are referred to as dose response terms, but there is nothing prohibiting them from being used for non-dose covariates.
-The following formula are available, reproduced from the starting description vignette.
+As previously discussed, Colossus features a term composed of the sum of multiple linear and non-linear elements which can be used to define many dose-response curves used in radiation epidemiology.
+These terms are referred to as dose-response terms, but there is nothing prohibiting them from being used for non-dose covariates.
+The following formulae are available, reproduced from the starting description vignette.

 SNL=i(αi×exp(xiβi))+i(βi(xi)2)+iFLT+iFSTP+iFLQ+iFLEXPFLT={αi(xβi)(x>βi)0elseFSTP={αi(x>βi)0elseFLQ={βix(x>αi)λix2+νielseFLEXP={βix(x>αi)λiexp(νi+μx)elseTj=SLL,j×SL,j×SPL,j×SNL,j \begin{aligned} S_{NL}=\sum_i (\alpha_i \times \exp(x_i \cdot \beta_i)) + \sum_i (\beta_i \cdot (x_i)^2) + \sum_i F_{LT} + \sum_i F_{STP} + \sum_i F_{LQ} + \sum_i F_{LEXP}\\ F_{LT} = \begin{cases} \alpha_i \cdot (x-\beta_i) & (x>\beta_i) \\ 0 &\text{else} \end{cases}\\ F_{STP} = \begin{cases} \alpha_i & (x>\beta_i) \\ 0 &\text{else} \end{cases}\\ F_{LQ} = \begin{cases} \beta_i \cdot x & (x>\alpha_i) \\ \lambda_i \cdot x^2 + \nu_i &\text{else} \end{cases}\\ F_{LEXP} = \begin{cases} \beta_i \cdot x & (x>\alpha_i) \\ \lambda_i - \exp{(\nu_i + \mu \cdot x)} &\text{else} \end{cases}\\ T_j=S_{LL,j} \times S_{L,j} \times S_{PL,j} \times S_{NL,j} \end{aligned}

-For every subterm type there are between 1 and 3 parameters which fully define the curve.
-The Linear-Quadratic and Linear-Exponential curves are continuously-differentiable, so there are only 2-3 parameters which can be set.
+For every subterm type, there are between 1 and 3 parameters that fully define the curve.
+The Linear-Quadratic and Linear-Exponential curves are continuously differentiable, so there are only 2-3 parameters that can be set.

 λLQ=βLQ/(2αLQ)νLQ=(βLQ*αLQ)/2νLEXP=ln(βLEXP)ln(μLEXP)+μLEXP*αLEXPλLEXP=βLEXP*αLEXP+exp(νLEXPμLEXP*αLEXP) \begin{aligned} \lambda_{LQ} = \beta_{LQ}/(2\alpha_{LQ})\\ \nu_{LQ} = (\beta_{LQ}*\alpha_{LQ})/2\\ \nu_{LEXP} = \ln(\beta_{LEXP})-\ln(\mu_{LEXP})+\mu_{LEXP}*\alpha_{LEXP}\\ \lambda_{LEXP} = \beta_{LEXP}*\alpha_{LEXP}+exp(\nu_{LEXP}-\mu_{LEXP}*\alpha_{LEXP}) \end{aligned}